 It should also be noted that Simplex has extensive fraud-detection and fraud-prevention tools.

 In contrast with many other fiat onramps we have reviewed, Simplex’s website does not give developers easy access to the required APIs and documentation.
 Simplex also does not provide a ready-made widget for third-party developers.
 To integrate their fiat onramp services, developers have to negotiate a contract with the company directly.

 There are high fees involved with integrating Simplex, with costs being quoted to around $20.000, while there are free alternatives.
 It should however be noted that, depending on the volume of transactions going through your implementation, you might get some of that money back.

 Simplex can be integrated as a widget on wallets and exchanges.
 It is not possible to integrate a fully-API based system while building your own front-end.
 However, there is some customization possible when integrating Simplex as a widget.

 User fees and minimum conversion amounts

 There are a few alternatives and competitors to Simplex, each with its own advantages and disadvantages, such as Wyre, Onramper and Banxa.
 Onramper, for example, supports more payment methods, currencies and has lower fees than Simplex.
 For a quick comparison, see the table on our fiat-crypto comparison page.

 Note that different gateway alternatives are better for different circumstances, depending on a user’s location, wishes, input currency, requested cryptocurrency, preferred payment method and applicable fees.
 Because of this, it is wise to integrate multiple gateways.
-However, since this takes substantial work, it is worth looking into a ‘fiat onramp aggregator’.
+Because this is a lot of work, it is worth looking into a ‘fiat on ramp aggregator’ like onramper.